-Covid 19 coronavirus: Concern that children more at-risk of online predators
+Covid 19 coronavirus: Concern that children more at risk of online predators

 Documents released this afternoon by the Joint Venture on Family Violence and Sexual Violence (JV) say "additional risks" also included young people accessing or viewing inappropriate content such as online pornography.

+Data from Pornhub shows a massive spike in traffic the day New Zealand went into lockdown.

-And they were worried about children being particularly vulnerable to under-reported abuse, and to witnessing violence at home, as abusive behaviours escalated in isolation.
+And the officials were worried about children being particularly vulnerable to under-reported abuse, and to witnessing violence at home, as abusive behaviours escalated in isolation.

 READ MORE: